 In its IPO paperwork, India’s homegrown unicorn Zomato characterizes the pandemic as a shot in the arm for the food delivery industry.
 As the platform’s average order value increased to over $5.50 per order in the last year, the company reported profits per delivery for the first time in its decade-long operations.
 In a performance report in July 2020, Zomato repeatedly emphasized that Covid-19 had “positively impacted the health of our business” and “accelerated our journey to profitability.”

 But for Zomato’s drivers, who are crucial to its business model, pandemic lockdowns have been a disaster.
-As cities across India went into extended lockdowns this month, a Bangalore-based Zomato delivery driver saw his daily orders slashed 50% overnight.
+As cities across India went into extended lockdowns this month, a Bengaluru-based Zomato delivery driver saw his daily orders slashed 50% overnight.

-The driver, who spoke anonymously for fear of retribution from his employer, said the drop in orders followed an influx of new drivers in Bangalore, and the squeeze is hitting his paycheck.
+The driver, who spoke anonymously for fear of retribution from his employer, said the drop in orders followed an influx of new drivers in Bengaluru, and the squeeze is hitting his paycheck.
 “I am not able to manage expenses, or to send money home to my mother and sister,” said the 21-year-old driver, who migrated to the city looking for work.
 Contending with the added stress of Covid-19 on his 12-hour work shifts, which usually take him to the city’s upscale neighborhoods, has worn on him.
 “I am so scared about the virus,” he told Rest of World.

 The driver is one of more than 160,000 gig workers employed by Zomato, a major player in India’s booming food delivery market.
 Last week, the Indian company filed precursor documents to an initial public offering (IPO) on the National Stock Exchange of India.
 Although the listing is one of the country’s most anticipated IPOs, Zomato continues to operate at a loss, and three drivers who spoke to Rest of World say the platform has provided little support for workers who have seen their earnings dwindle during the pandemic.
 Zomato, and delivery platforms like it, rely on the labor of independent contractors who largely lack benefits in order to sustain its business.
 But as India struggles through its worst public health crisis, the precariousness of the company’s gig workers could be a red flag to Zomato’s potential investors.